How do you fix a broken tomato?

 When you buy fresh market tomatoes, those probably did not have the chance to ripen on the vine.
 They may be red by the time they reach the produce section, but they're almost always picked green.
 Some are even gassed with this natural ripening hormone called ethylene to promote consistent ripening.
 If you've ever grown your own, you know that tomatoes don't all turn red at the same time; they slowly change at different paces.
 Even if a label says “vine-ripened,” we don’t know if that’s actually true to process.

 Tomatoes have been selectively bred for over 50 years to make the long journey from California to your local grocery store.
 This makes them quite different from the kind you might grow in your own garden, and this is pretty true for almost all trucked vegetables.
-Grocery-store varieties tend to have thicken skin than fresh tomatoes and can hold up under stress and still enjoy a long shelf life.
+Grocery-store varieties tend to have thicker skin than fresh tomatoes and can hold up under stress and still enjoy a long shelf life.

 Thicker-skinned tomatoes can actually survive the weight of 25,000 pounds of tomatoes piled on top of them in a truck, without suffering much damage.
 During the height of the season, California tomato growers can produce 2 billion pounds of tomatoes per week.
 That's 40,000 tomato trucks, each carrying 300,000 tomatoes, which is crazy.

-More information about how tomatoes are transported in this article.
+(More information about how tomatoes are transported in this article.)

 The indeterminate type basically means never ending.
 This is the vining type that's going to produce tomatoes over and over again until frost comes.
 If you've seen the cover page of my book, Kitchen Garden Revival, or my garden throughout that book, you'll see my vining tomatoes going across my arch.
 During the three or four months of their growing season in Chicago, they almost reached from one side of the garden to the other.
 We're talking 10 to 15 feet or more of growth in one season.
 In Houston, where we rarely get frost, we've had tomatoes that just never stop.
 They'll go all the way up a trellis and then back down.